BYLAWS OF THE PARALEGAL ASSOCIATION OF NEW HAMPSHIRE

 In addition, every member of the Association shall subscribe to and be bound by the ethical guidelines set forth by the National Federation of Paralegal Associations.

-Definition of a Paralegal “A legal assistant or paralegal is a person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity who performs specifically delegated substantive legal work for which a lawyer is responsible.
-(As amended by the ABA in 1997).”
+Definition of a Paralegal “A paralegal is a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.”

 Section 3: Elections